divslinger/Android-Merchant-App/TEST_PLAN.md

    * Enter any amount on the 'Payment INPUT' screen
    * Click the "Charge" button to enter the 'Payment REQUEST' screen
    * Pay the invoice
-   * Go to the 'Transactions' screen
+   * Go to 'Transactions' screen
    * View the transaction on the block explorer
    * Make note of the address in the output belonging to you
    * Repeat Steps 1 through 6